kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

   - Do not drop your pack, as it can provide protection.

 ## Poison ivy and contact dermatitis
-Contact dermatitis is caused by contact with poisonous plants, such as poison ivy, poison oak, and poison sumac.
+Contact dermatitis is caused by contact with poisonous plants, such as poison ivy, poison oak, poison sumac, and stinging nettle.

 Poison ivy:

 ![](file:///android_asset/survival_guide/poison_ivy.webp)
 [Image source](https://commons.wikimedia.org/wiki/File:Poison_ivy_in_May_beside_Appalachian_Trail_in_Rockfish_Gap_VA_area_1.jpg)

-TODO: Stinging nettle

 Stinging nettle:
 ![](file:///android_asset/survival_guide/stinging_nettle.webp)